 - Description: Physics 111 is a calculus-based introduction to Mechanics, emphasizing fundamental concepts and applications.
 It is the first course in a three-course sequence.
-It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, and principles of conservation. - Corequisite: MATH 111, PHYS 111A.
+It includes motion in one and two dimensions, Newton's laws of motion and their applications, work and energy, linear momentum and collisions, rotational motion, and principles of conservation. - Corequisite: Math 111, Phys 111A.

 Note: The Laboratory Course, PHYS 111A, must be taken concurrently with PHYS 111.
-The student must register for both the Lecture/Recitation and the Lab Course.
+The student must register for both the LECT/REC and the Lab Course.
 Withdrawal from either Course will cause a simultaneous withdrawal from both courses.
-Otherwise, the Lab Course is run separately from the Lecture/Recitation Course - see <https://centers.njit.edu/introphysics/welcome/>.
+Otherwise, the Lab course is run separately from the Lect/Rec course - see <https://centers.njit.edu/introphysics/welcome/>.